 What fees are associated with these cards and “free” flights?

-Many of the most valuable airline mileage cards have annual fees associated with them, but almost always those fees are waived for the first year.
+Many of the airline specific mileage cards have annual fees associated with them, but almost always those fees are waived for the first year.
 Just be sure to cancel or downgrade the card before the year is up.
-And, depending on the bonus and fee, it can still be worth the annual fee if you will be getting a free flight out of the deal, like that time I paid a $95 annual fee upfront for 60,000 miles.
+And, depending on the bonus and fee, it can still be worth the annual fee if you will be getting a free flight out of the deal, like that time I paid a $95 annual fee upfront and made ONE purchase for 60,000 miles.

 When you redeem your miles, you will have to pay taxes and fees, which will vary depending on the exact nature and destination of your flight but, in my experience, have amounted to around $100, which is a pretty modest sum to pay for a flight.
 The taxes and fees vary by individual airport and country but are usually much cheaper domestically, which is how my cousin took her whole family to Hawaii for just $55 (about $5 per one-way ticket, per person).

 It is quite possible to apply for a credit card, get the bonus, eventually cancel the card before the year ends, and then later apply for that same credit card and get the sign-up bonus again.
 Generally speaking, you may have to wait two years between applications, but be sure to read the fine print on credit card bonus offers that you’ve previously utilized to see if and when you could qualify again.

 No. At least not significantly.
 This has been debunked by many others who are far more aggressive with their credit card applications and churning cards.

 It may take a very small hit in the short term (as any credit inquiry will), but it will benefit in the long run because you have actually increased your total available credit (across all of your cards) while simultaneously utilizing less of that total credit available.